 2 Before leaving, the insured person should notify the collective foundation to which new pension scheme or to which vested benefit bank the termination benefit is to be transferred.
-If this notification is not received, the foundation will transfer the termination benefit with interest to the statutory governmental benefit institution, according to the BVG legislation, at the earliest after six months, but no later than two years.
+If this notification is not received, the foundation will transfer the termination benefit with interest to the statutory governmental benefit institution, according to the BVG legislation, at the earliest after six months, but no later than after two years.
+If the insured person dies after the additional coverage and the termination benefits were not yet paid out, the foundation can already transfer these to the statutory governmental benefit institution, according to the BVG legislation, before a period of six months have passed.

-- 3 Insured persons can request the lump sum cash payment of the termination benefit, when: - a) they finally leave Switzerland, or - b) they take up self-employment as their main occupation and are no longer subject to compulsory occupational pension schemes; or give notice of termination as a self-employed person to their existing pension scheme to undertake another self-employed activity; or - c) the termination benefit is less than their annual contribution to an old-age savings and risk insurance.
+3 Insured persons can request the lump sum cash payment of the whole termination benefit, when:

+- a) they finally leave Switzerland or - b) they take up self-employment as their main occupation and are no longer subject to compulsory occupational pension schemes; or give notice of termination as a self-employed person to their existing pension scheme to undertake another self-employed activity; or - c) the termination benefit is less than their annual contribution to an old-age savings and risk insurance.